lammps/lammps/doc/src/pair_lj_sphere.rst

 Description
 """""""""""

-The *lj/sphere* styles compute the standard 12/6 Lennard-Jones potential, given by
+The *lj/sphere* style compute the standard 12/6 Lennard-Jones potential, given by

 .. math::